WoolnerLab/tissue_image_analysis/README.md

 'XXXXXXXX_1_IP_Insert-exp-info-with-dashes_uu_0p0_STP_fr001_trace'

 Cell traces should be placed in the input file.
-For each experiment a configuration file should be filled out, with different timepoints on seperate lines.
+For each experiment a configuration file should be filled out, with different timepoints on separate lines.
 This is a .csv file, whose name ends in "_conf.csv", with the following fields:

  - **Edges_Name**: the name of the trace file without extension.
- - **t_min**: Timepoint in experiement in minutes.
+ - **t_min**: Timepoint in experiment in minutes.
  - **Pixel_Size**: pixel size from original image (find in Fiji or log, likely to be 1024 or 512)
  - **Micron_Size**: micron size from original image (find in Fiji or log)